 The Central Bank uses a modified duration of debt instruments at fair value through other comprehensive income as a key measure of interest rate risk exposure.
-The modified duration is a measure of the price sensitivity of a financial instrument to changes in interest rates, i.e., the market yield of a debt instrument.
+The modified duration is a measure of the price sensitivity of financial instrument to changes in interest rates, i.e., the market yield of a debt instrument.
 Modified duration is expressed as the number of years and the longer the duration, the higher the interest rate risk.
 The modified duration of the portfolio is calculated as a weighted average of the cash flows' maturities of individual financial instruments in the portfolio, where the weight is the present value of the cash flow.
-During 2022 modified duration of debt instruments at fair value through other comprehensive income was shortened amounting to 0.92 as at 31 December 2022 (31 December 2021: 2.19) in order to decrease the interest rate risk and further improve the currency board stability.
+During the fourth quarter of 2023, modified duration of debt instruments at fair value through other comprehensive income was slightly extended and amounts to 0.97 as at 31 December 2023 (31 December 2022: 0.92) given that, by the end of June 2023, the impact of interest rate risk has been largely mitigated and the stability of the currency board has been improved.